 Vitamin C can do a lot for your skin starting from brightening dark spots to helping you protect against UV damage.

 Vitamin C is a potent antioxidant known to brighten dark spots, smoothen fine lines and most importantly reduces the harmful effects of free radicals on the skin that is caused due to environmental pollution and UV radiation.
 Over time, high exposure to pollution often makes the skin dull as free radical causes the skin to age prematurely and UV rays lead to the risk of skin cancer.
 Therefore, protecting against UV damage with an antioxidant is important.

-Vitamin C is touted to be one of the best anti-ageing ingredients in the market and a key determinant for even, smooth, glowy and healthy complexion.
+Vitamin C is touted to be one of the best anti-aging ingredients in the market and a key determinant for an even, smooth, glowy, and healthy complexion.
 Let’s look at some of the benefits of vitamin c for your skin.